DuncanArani/Password/README.md

 You can find the application on the app store or the apple store for download and Installation.
 Here is the link to the application: https://github.com/DuncanArani/Password.git

+## Requirements

+Make sure you have python3 installed then run this command in terminal :
+$ pip install pyperclip configparser pycrypto getpass hashlib

 ## Known Bugs
 The application allows and indivifual to store their password for the different accounts
 ## Technologies Used